 Nap effectively, nap reasonably.

 When you’re a college student with a pile of course work and extracurricular activities, it may be tempting to nap longer than necessary, throwing-off your natural sleep-wake cycle and keeping you up at night.
-It’s important to nap at a reasonable amount of time every day, preferably doing cat-naps not longer than 30 minutes within the day.
+It’s important to nap for a reasonable amount of time every day, preferably doing cat-naps not longer than 30 minutes within the day.

 Keep night-outs to a minimum.

 When night-outs at coffee shops and/or clubbing with friends seem to take over your routine instead of getting enough sleep, it could cost you a lot.
 Learn how to say no, and keep these activities in moderation, especially when you’re currently dealing with a sleep disorder.